Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Dispersion relations for and

 We would not like to finish this state-of-the-art section without mentioning that there are several other applications of dispersion relations related to \pik interactions~\cite{Zheng:2003rw,Albaladejo:2016mad,Danilkin:2017lyn,Ropertz:2018stk,Danilkin:2018qfn,Danilkin:2019opj,Deineka:2019bey}, in which some simplifying approximations are made, or cutoffs are used, etc..., which lie outside the scope of this manuscript.
-These include "unitarized" Chiral perturbation theory for $\pik$ or $\pipikk$ \cite{Dobado:1992ha,Dobado:1996ps,Oller:1997ng,Oller:1997ti,Oller:1998hw,Oller:1998zr,Jamin:2000wn,GomezNicola:2001as,Pelaez:2004xp,GomezNicola:2007qj, Pelaez:2015qba,Yao:2020bxx} and in general chiral unitary approaches.
-In the elastic case they can be justified from a dispersion relation for the inverse of the partial wave (since its imaginary part is known exactly form elastic unitarity), or in the coupled-channel case can be derived from Bethe-Salpeter equations \cite{Nieves:1999bx} or the so-called N/D method \cite{Chew:1960iv} (see also \cite{Oller:2019rej} for a recent review).
-The latter assumes that, similarly to the elastic case, the right cuts, which are common to all coupled partial waves can be obtained from unitarity in coupled channels and a dispersion relation for the denominator.
-Such a dispersion relation is coupled to another one for the numerator that carries the other cuts (left cut, circular,etc...).
-In both the elastic and inelastic cases, subtractions are needed, whose values can be obtained from Chiral Perturbation Theory up to a specific order.
+These include ``unitarized'' ChPT for $\pik$ or $\pipikk$ \cite{Dobado:1992ha,Dobado:1996ps,Oller:1997ng,Oller:1997ti,Oller:1998hw,Oller:1998zr,Jamin:2000wn,GomezNicola:2001as,Pelaez:2004xp,GomezNicola:2007qj, Pelaez:2015qba,Yao:2020bxx} and in general chiral unitary approaches.
+In the elastic case they can be justified from a dispersion relation for the inverse of the partial wave (since its imaginary part is known exactly from elastic unitarity), or in the coupled-channel case can be derived from Bethe-Salpeter equations \cite{Nieves:1999bx} or the so-called N/D method \cite{Chew:1960iv} (see also \cite{Oller:2019rej} for a recent review).
+The latter assumes that, similarly to the elastic case, the right cuts, which are common to all coupled partial waves, can be obtained from unitarity in coupled channels together with a dispersion relation for the denominator.
+Such a dispersion relation is coupled to another one for the numerator that carries the other cuts (left cut, circular, etc...).
+In both the elastic and inelastic cases, subtractions are needed, whose values can be obtained from Chiral Perturbation Theory (ChPT) up to a specific order.
 These methods are very successful phenomenologically, although, due to the approximations they use, not so suited for the kind of precision we are after in this report.
-For this reason their success and details lie beyond the scope of this work.
+For this reason, their success and details lie beyond the scope of this work.
+For a thorough discussion of the advantages and disadvantages of these unitarization methods versus fully dispersive approaches, we refer the reader to the recent extensive review in \cite{Pelaez:2021dak}.